IMUEEMM/MDCF/README.md

 Special thanks to the following open-source projects that inspired this work:

 - **DCFace**：Developed by Minchul Kim，Computer Vision Lab Ph.D Student Michigan State University.
 Repository: https://github.com/mk-minchul/dcface.
-Our work is built upon their valuable baseline implementation, their pioneering efforts have laid a solid foundation for this project.
+Our work is built upon their valuable baseline implementation, and their pioneering efforts have laid a solid foundation for this project.